-An attack or effect with range 0 % can only be used if the target is on the same node.
-An attack or effect with range 2 % can target a model up to two nodes away.
+An attack or effect with range 0 \bigcirc can only be used if the target is on the same node.
+An attack or effect with range 2 \bigcirc can target a model up to two nodes away.

-An attack or effect with (S) can affect any model on the same tile.
+An attack or effect with same tile.